Sachdw/Differential-evolution/README.md

 # Differential-evolution

-This is a simple program written in R to demonstrate a simple implementation of the differential evolution algorithm.
-An evolutionary algorithm with a wide range of applications related to optimization problems.
+This is a simple program written in R to demonstrate an implementation of the differential evolution algorithm, an evolutionary algorithm with a wide range of applications related to optimization problems.

-In this simple example, it has been adapted to solve a logic grid puzzle with a set of constraints.
+In this example, it has been adapted to solve a logic grid puzzle with a set of constraints.
 However it can be applied to a range of different problems including problems related to flight scheduling, route planning, parts selection etc.

+The puzzle assumes 5 cars are parked in a row from left to right at a rental car place at an Airport terminal.
 The aim of this program is to solve a logic grid puzzle to find: Which car was going to Port Macquarie? and Which car was hired by a Canadian couple?
-The puzzle assumes 5 cars are parked in a row from left to right at an Airport terminal.
 The following constraints are assumed:

 1. The Toyota Camry was hired at 6:00am by a British couple.